Wendy Williams

 - M.Ed.
 Secondary Education: English.
 Arizona State University

 - B.A.E.
-Secondary Education: English (Summa cum laude).
+Secondary Education: English (Summa cum laude, 4.0 GPA).
 Arizona State University

 - A.O.S.
-Le Cordon Bleu Culinary Arts (Honors).
+Le Cordon Bleu Culinary Arts (Honors, 4.0 GPA).
 Scottsdale Culinary Institute

-Williams, W.R. (forthcoming in 2025).
-Mentoring Youth Writers: Six Strategies to Bring out the Author (or Graphic Novelist, Filmmaker, Songwriter…) in Every Student.
+Williams, W.R.
+(2025).
+Mentoring Youth Writers: Six Strategies to Bring out the Author in Every Student.
 National Council of Teachers of English Press.

 Williams, W.R.
 (2018).
 Listen to the Poet: Writing, Performance, and Community in Youth Spoken Word Poetry.
 University of Massachusetts Press.

-Williams, W.R., Goering, C.Z., Emert, T., Schmidt, P.S., & Zoss, M. (chapter proposal under review).
+Williams, W.R., Emert, T., Goering, C.Z., Goss, S., Macro, K., Schmidt, P.S., & Zoss, M. (chapter proposal accepted, full chapter manuscript in progress, due Jun.
+2025).
 “Inspiration, Creativity, and Engagement: The Arts as a Source of Joy in ELA Teaching.”
 International Perspectives on the Teaching of English to Generate Hope: Inspiration in an Age of Anxiety.
+Routledge.

-Williams, W.R. (manuscript under review, 6,700 words).
+Williams, W.R. (article proposal accepted, full article manuscript currently under review, 6,700 words).
 “Digital Texts that Move, Delight, and Inspire: A Call to Include Animation in English Teacher Education.”
 Contemporary Issues in Technology and Teacher Education (English Language Arts).

 Williams, W.R.
 (2025).
 “Talking Back to the Bard through Words, Visuals, Gestures, and Sounds: Multimodal Assignments that Honor Students’ Voices and Cultures.”
 In L. Turchi (Ed.), Design and Discomfort: Teaching Shakespeare and Race, pp. 295-308.
 Arizona Center for Medieval and Renaissance Studies (ACMRS) Press.